Module typecheck

 The behaviour of the functions in this module are controlled by the value

-field maintained by the std._debug
+of the argcheck field maintained by the std._debug module.
+Not setting

-a value prior to loading this module is equivalent to having argcheck = true
+a value prior to loading this module is equivalent to having argcheck = true.

 The first line of Lua code in production quality applications that value execution speed over rigorous function type checking should be: